 Body heat is most likely to be lost from hands and feet.
 Keep them warm and dry.

-There is an alternative to buying some of this gear, and that is to rent items such as waterproof pants, mitts, etc. from our friends at Ship to Shore Traveler.
+There is an alternative to buying some of this gear, and that is to rent items such as waterproof pants, mitts, etc. from our friends at New Headings LLC .
 This option is available for our cruises which start and end in Ushuaia.
 We recommend that you contact them about rental gear 20 days or more before departure, but orders must be submitted latest two weeks prior to your embarkation date in order to ensure delivery.
 You can find their specially premeditated web page for Poseidon Expeditions passengers here.

 Turtlenecks or t-shirts.Bring several practical turtlenecks or t-shirts for layering and use around the ship.